-It can be used to issue stablecoins, called agTokens, that are pegged to a specific value.
-This means that these tokens are designed to mirror the value of the asset they are pegged to.
-For example, the agEUR is the EUR-pegged stablecoin issued through Angle Protocol.
+It can be used to issue stablecoins, called agTokens, designed to mirror the value of an asset they are pegged to.

-Angle community Discord server is where we collectively organize ourselves to build the best protocol possible, help everyone understand what Angle is about, and most of all have fun playing with DeFi!
+Angle community Discord server is where the community collectively organizes itself to build the best protocol possible and help everyone understand what Angle is about.

-Angle has a technical doc for developers and users to understand how Angle protocol works under the hood and how to build on top of it.
-Check it out if you want to understand how the protocol's smart contracts are organized.
+There is a technical doc for developers and advanced users to understand how Angle protocol works under the hood and how to build on top of it.

-This documentation portal is the up-to-date source of truth for Angle Protocol functionality and production contracts.
-If there is anything unclear or out of date, please submit a pull request to the angle-docs repository.
+This documentation portal is maintained by Angle Labs, Inc. It is built to be the up-to-date source of truth for Angle Protocol production contracts and for Angle Labs products.
+If there is anything unclear or out of date, please submit a pull request to the

 In order for your translation to appear on this doc, you need to: